tdbowman/openAlt_W2021/USER_MANUAL.md

 2. Open up MySQL Workbench.
     - Connect to your Local MySQL Connection.
 3. Create a new database within Workbench.
-    - File -> Open SQL Script
+    - File -> Open SQL Script.
 	    - Go to this directory: `crossrefEventData/SQL/paperbuzz_dump/`.
       - Open `paperbuzz.sql`.
     - Execute the script(⚡).